rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 - A less verbose approach for "unwrap" in prototype code
 - Named and/or optional/default function arguments
-- Succinct usage of a framework's types without top-level "use" imports (enums, structs)
+- Succinct usage of a library's types without top-level "use" imports (enums, structs)

 There are other longer term projects that would be interesting to pursue but don't necessarily fit in the 2024 goals: